MarshalJoe/joecmarshall/content/posts/the-naming-game.md

 ## Winning and Losing
 Names always seem both underestimated and overvalued at the same time.
 An individual domain or formulation of a product name might not be critical, but a strong visual metaphor, rhyme, or other pneumonic device can make you virally unforgettable and pay off in a reduced marketing budget and increased lead conversion for years.

-But that wasn't our gial.
+But that wasn't our goal.
 It was to, if not brainstorm a great name, then at least come up with a not-bad-to-good one.
 I think we did that.

-And if nothing else I get to look at cake icons all day.
+And if nothing else I got to look at cake icons all day.